Consensys/doc.teku/docs/reference/cli/index.md

   - `bb9ba13c` is the Besu build commit.

   If the graffiti is set, this option calculates the space left (graffiti size is 32 bytes).
-  If there are more than five characters left, it appends either the full CL/EL version information or one of its compact forms up to four characters (client codes only).
+  If there are more than 4 characters left, it appends either the full CL/EL version information or one of its compact forms up to four characters (client codes only).
   For example, if the graffiti is `It's my first block`, it's updated to something similar to `It's my first block TK50BUbb`.